-Special Instructions: The Research Methods Division encourages original submissions (empirical or conceptual papers, presenter symposia, and panel symposia) that inform organizational researchers about methodological issues.
-We welcome submissions that address qualitative and quantitative methodological topics involved in designing, conducting, analyzing, and interpreting micro, macro, or multilevel research.
-These topics may range from addressing epistemological and research-design issues to the discussion of specific methodological techniques, or issues related to the 2020 meeting theme: "20/20: Broadening Our Sight."
-Submissions that evaluate applications of current methods or describe the development of new methods are also welcome.
-Finally, we especially encourage submissions of jointly sponsored symposia that provide solutions to substantive research problems.
+The Research Methods Division encourages original submissions of empirical or conceptual papers and panel or presenter symposia that inform management researchers about methodological issues.
+We welcome submissions that address qualitative and quantitative methodological topics focused on designing, conducting, analyzing, and interpreting micro, macro, or multilevel research.
+These topics may range from addressing epistemological and research-design issues to the discussion of specific methodological techniques and their specific applications.
+We also encourage submissions of jointly sponsored symposia that provide solutions to substantive research problems.
 While submissions do not need to be theme-related, submitters are encouraged to consider the 2024 conference theme: "Innovating for the Future".

 If you submit a paper or symposium, it is expected that you reciprocate by volunteering to review for the RM Division!
 Please note that you must renew your reviewer registration every year.
-Reviewer sign up opens early December 2019.
+Reviewer sign up opens in early December 2023.

-Submissions should be made through the Academy's Submission Center, and the deadline for submissions is Tuesday, 14 January 2020, at 5:00 PM ET (NY Time).
+Submissions should be made through the AOM Submission Center, which opens in early December 2023.
+The submission deadline is Tuesday, 9 January 2024 at 17:00 ET (GMT-5/UTC-5).